-- exposure to the counterparty, taking into account the CRM effect of the collateral; - (c) securities lending the treatment is similar to that of repo transactions.
-The securities lent should continue to remain as assets on the balance sheet of the reporting institution, with regulatory capital provided for the credit exposure to the securities; and - (d) securities borrowing the treatment depends on whether the collateral provided is cash or securities: - (i) Where the collateral provided is cash, the transaction should be treated as a collateralized lending to the counterparty1, providing the securities received meet the relevant criteria for qualifying as recognized CRM under the Rules.
+- exposure to the counterparty, taking into account the CRM effect of the collateral: - (c) securities lending the treatment is similar to that of repo transactions.
+The securities lent should continue to remain as assets on the balance sheet of the reporting institution, with regulatory capital provided for the credit exposure to the securities; and - (d) securities borrowing the treatment depends on whether the collateral provided is cash or securities: - (i) Where the collateral provided is cash, the transaction should be treated as a collateralized lending to the counterparty, providing the securities received meet the relevant criteria for qualifying as recognized CRM under the BCR.
 Regulatory capital should then be provided for the credit exposure to the counterparty, taking into account the CRM effect of the collateral; - (ii) Where the collateral provided is not cash but securities, the securities should continue to remain as assets on the balance sheet of the reporting institution, with regulatory capital provided for the credit exposure to the securities.

-For repo-style transactions covered by valid bilateral netting agreements, the reporting institution should refer to paragraph 26 of Section C for capital treatment and reporting arrangement.
+For repo-style transactions covered by valid bilateral netting agreements, the reporting institution should refer to paragraph 27 of Section C for capital treatment and reporting arrangement.

-10. Underlying exposures of a synthetic securitization transaction which fulfils the requirements set out in Schedule 10 of the Rules should be reported in this Form with the CRM available to hedge the credit risk of the underlying exposures taken into account.
+10. Underlying exposures of a synthetic securitization transaction which fulfils the requirements set out in Schedule 10 to the BCR and for which the prior consent of the Monetary Authority under section 229(1) of the BCR has been obtained should be reported in this Form with the CRM available to hedge the credit risk of the underlying exposures taken into account.
 For cases which are not specified in these instructions or in any other supervisory guidance relevant to securitization transactions, reporting institution should consult the HKMA on the reporting arrangements.